-Add in extra vegetables or even canned tuna, and serve with crunchy crackers or crusty bread.
-It’s one of the all-time best Spanish tapas recipes, for sure.
+I suggest adding extra vegetables or even canned tuna, and serving it with crunchy crackers or crusty bread.
+It's one of the all-time best Spanish tapas recipes for sure.

 21. Patatas Alioli

-Yet another classic Spanish tapas recipe starring potatoes, patatas alioli are another Spanish take on potato salad—but with way more garlic (and without the veggies you’ll find in ensaladilla rusa).
-They make the perfect snack, appetizer, or side dish for a Spanish-style barbecue.
+Yet another classic Spanish tapas recipe starring potatoes, patatas alioli are also similar to potato salad—but with way more garlic (and without the veggies you'll find in ensaladilla rusa).
+They make for the perfect snack, appetizer, or side dish for a Spanish-style barbecue.

 22. Patatas Aliñadas